 Between the fall of 2004 and the spring of 2005, Squam Lake lost seven of its loon pairs.
 This decline, from 16 to 9 pairs, represented 44% of Squam’s loon population, a drop unprecedented on Squam or any other large lake in the Loon Preservation Committee (LPC)’s 39-year history of monitoring loons.
 It also brought Squam’s loon population to its lowest level since LPC began to survey the lake in 1975.
 The decline was followed by an almost complete reproductive failure of the remaining loon population – only one loon chick was fledged from the lake in 2007, and the lake has averaged only two surviving chicks since 2008.
 The Loon Preservation Committee has been investigating possible causes of these declines to reverse these troubling population trends on Squam.
 Our efforts have included:

 - testing inviable loon eggs collected from failed loon nests, blood and feather samples, and any dead loons we find, for a wide range of contaminants and pathogens;

 - banding loons to track the survival, breeding success and wintering locations of individuals;

 - analyzing the effects of a wide range of other factors on loon survival and breeding success, including fish populations, predator populations, recreational use of lakes (including the effects of high levels of lead fishing tackle mortality on Squam’s loon population), precipitation events, and temperature extremes; and,

-- increasing management on Squam, including the use of ropes and signs around nesting loons, nesting rafts, and covers on rafts to protect eggs from avian predators.

-New text | Between the fall of 2004 and the spring of 2005, Squam Lake lost seven of its loon pairs.
-This decline, from 16 to 9 pairs, represented 44% of Squam’s loon population, a drop unprecedented on Squam or any other large lake in the Loon Preservation Committee (LPC)’s 39-year history of monitoring loons.
-It also brought Squam’s loon population to its lowest level since LPC began to survey the lake in 1975.
-The decline was followed by an almost complete reproductive failure of the remaining loon population – only one loon chick was fledged from the lake in 2007, and the lake has averaged only two surviving chicks since 2008.
-The Loon Preservation Committee has been investigating possible causes of these declines to reverse these troubling population trends on Squam.
-Our efforts have included:

-- testing inviable loon eggs collected from failed loon nests, blood and feather samples, and any dead loons we find, for a wide range of contaminants and pathogens;

-- banding loons to track the survival, breeding success and wintering locations of individuals;

-- analyzing the effects of a wide range of other factors on loon survival and breeding success, including fish populations, predator populations, recreational use of lakes (including the effects of high levels of lead fishing tackle mortality on Squam’s loon population), precipitation events, and temperature extremes; and,

 - intensive management on Squam, including the use of ropes and signs around nesting loons, nesting rafts, and covers on rafts to protect eggs from avian predators.